What is the STAR Initiative?

 How does the STAR Initiative work?

-The STAR Initiative is coordinated by the Office of Student Support.
-The Director of Student Support monitors the progress of all students and works directly with faculty and staff to identify students who are experiencing academic difficulties or other hardships.
-If a faculty or staff member is concerned about a student, he or she is encouraged to file a STAR report – see below.
+The STAR Initiative is coordinated by the Department of Student Affairs.
+The Director of Student Support and Opportunity Programs monitors the progress of all students and works directly with faculty and staff to identify students who are experiencing academic difficulties or other hardships.
+If a faculty or staff member is concerned about a student, he or she is encouraged to file a STAR Report through the Student Support webpage.

 When should I file a report?